luvit/lit/README.md

-When a client is uploading a package upstream, the entire conversation is binary WANTS and SENDS, except for the final `done` sent by the server to confirm it was all received and stored to persistant storage.
+When a client is uploading a package upstream, the entire conversation is binary WANTS and SENDS, except for the final `done` sent by the server to confirm it was all received and stored to persistent storage.

     Client: SEND tag object